ShopFelixGray/spree_mirakl_api/README.md

   If your server was running, restart it so that it can find the assets properly.

+5. Setup up Mirakl Payment Method

+  The gem uses a payment method that must be called Mirakl to process payments.
+After installing the gem please make a payment method of type Mirakl called Mirakl

+## TODOs

+  Shipping Mapper
+  Currently cause we assume shipping is free refunds dont give shipping back We also need to update the return reasons UI to make it more spree like adjustment calculator

 ## Setup Cron Jobs

 To pull in the orders a cron job is required.
 There is 3 different services that should be run separately of each other.

 1. Mirakl::OrderProcessing.new(stores: Spree::MiraklStore.active)

   This service gets all orders waiting acceptance and checks if they can be fully accepted.
 If one line item cant be meet the whole order is rejected.
+It also takes any orders ready to be shipped and builds the order in the spree store.
 An example worker for this would be

   ```def perform
     service = Mirakl::OrderProcessing.new(stores: Spree::MiraklStore.active)